-It’s a simple unassuming dish that lets you enjoy the delicate flavors of the veal in this light lemon wine sauce.
+It’s a simple unassuming dish that lets you enjoy the delicate flavors of tender veal in a light lemon white wine sauce.

-Most piccata recipes you find will include capers, but I’ve never been fond of capers and feel that they overpower this classic Italian dish.
+Most piccata recipes you find will include capers, but I’ve never been fond of capers and feel that they overpower this classic Italian dish so you won’t find them in my veal piccata recipe.

 What Ingredients do I need to make Veal Piccata?